 I first fell in love with Moroccan Harira Soup at this small Moroccan restaurant in Frankfurt.
-What really fascinated me about Moroccan harira soup is that is packs such an immense amount of flavor with such simple ingredients.
+What really fascinated me about Moroccan harira soup is that it packs such an immense amount of flavor with such simple ingredients.

-So, What exactly is a Moroccan Harira Soup?
+So, What exactly is a

-Harira is a tomato based soup that is found mainly in Morocco and Algeria.
+Harira is a tomato-based soup that is found mainly in Morocco and Algeria.
 There, it is often eaten for breakfast and during Ramadan to break fasting.

 Harira is served with a wide array of garnishes.
 Almost always, lemon juice is added to the soup before serving or with lemon wedges so that guests can add the amount they would like.
-Fresh parsley or cilantro are a must.
+Fresh parsley or cilantro is a must.
 Sometimes cooked eggs are added or even dates for some sweetness.